 Charles Bonnet syndrome (CBS) is a disease in which visual hallucinations occur as a result of vision loss.
-CBS is not thought to be related to psychosis or dementia.
-People with CBS are usually aware that their hallucinations are not real.
-It's estimated that 50% of people suffering from vision loss may experience hallucinations.
-This makes CBS a widespread disease.
-In most cases, the hallucinations go away as the brain adapts to the loss of vision.
+CBS is not thought to be related to psychosis or dementia, and people with CBS are usually aware that their hallucinations are not real.
+While up to 38% of people with vision loss are estimated to experience hallucinations, the incidence may be higher due to underreporting, making CBS a widespread disease.
+In some cases, the hallucinations go away or become less frequent as the brain adapts to the loss of vision.

 The primary symptoms of Charles Bonnet syndrome include significant vision loss (usually but not always), visual hallucinations, no control over the hallucinations, and a realization that the hallucinations are not real.
 Research suggests that many people with Charles Bonnet syndrome do not consult their doctors for fear of being diagnosed with a mental illness or disorder, such as dementia.

 Even though researchers know vision loss triggers the hallucinations, the underlying reason behind Charles Bonnet syndrome is not thoroughly understood.
 One theory is that the loss of actual visual information from the eyes allows the brain to play with images in its stored picture library.
 CBS occurs most often among the elderly, who are more likely than any other age group to have eye conditions that affect sight, such as age-related macular degeneration.

 Hallucinations associated with Charles Bonnet syndrome can be simple, non-formed images.
 This includes lines, light flashes, patterns, and geometric shapes.
 They also can be complex, such as images of people, animals, or scenes.
 They are generally not disturbing and do not involve other senses.
 Hallucination episodes can range from a few seconds to hours and may recur over the course of several days to years.